Pope clears schedule for medical checks on painful knee | Health

 Francis' mobility has been greatly curtailed of late, with his already pronounced limp from sciatica seemingly aggravated.
 The 85-year-old pope had to bow out of celebrating the Easter Vigil last weekend, struggled through Easter Sunday Mass and now frequently walks with a shuffle and the assistance of an aide.

-The Vatican spokesman said on Friday that Francis was undergoing medical checks within the city state, not at an external hospital.
-Francis has long undergone regular sessions of physiotherapy.
+The Vatican spokesman said Friday that Francis was undergoing medical checks within the city state, not at an external hospital.
 Francis has had to cancel several appointments this year due to the ligament strain.
 After his recent visit to Malta, which saw him struggling to get out of his chair on several occasions, Francis said he thought it would get better.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)